srivishnu158/DSA-Program-Aug30th-2021/README.md

 # DSA-Program-Aug30th-2021

-I welcome you all to the world of data structures and algorithms.
+I welcome you to the world of data structures and algorithms.
 Lets solve the more complex patterns with the wisdom.

 For training outline please refer DS&Algo Training Outline.png file.